 The Gross salary does not include Fees, discretionary bonuses and commission.
 Previously, HMRC told us that this can include past overtime and something that they referred to as ‘compulsory commission’.
 HMRC have since updated their guidance to focus on whether the payment is discretionary or not.

-On 14 May HMRC added ‘only include payments which you have a contractual obligation to pay and to which your employee had an enforceable right.’
+HMRC have added ‘only include payments which you have a contractual obligation to pay and to which your employee had an enforceable right.’
 HMRC also further clarify to add that if other variable payments are ‘always’ made then those may also be added to the calculation.

 Overtime payments can be included in the calculation where the employer is contractually obliged to pay the employee at a set rate for overtime hours.